matteobachetti/TOAextractor/docs/index.rst

 + it is monitored by all missions regularly for spectral calibration;

-+ the Jodrell Bank radio telescope regularly publishes a monthly ephemeris of the Crab pulsar since 1987 [[CHECK]]
++ the Jodrell Bank radio telescope regularly publishes a monthly ephemeris of the Crab pulsar since 1987

 There are a few drawbacks of this approach: